shawnreid/nhlscraper/README.md

 # Introduction
 Boilerplate laravel application created to scrape various API data from https://nhl.com.
 This tool is currently able to scrape Game Schedules, Player Information, Game Information (Play By Play, Team Stats, Skater / Goalie Stats).
 Season / All-Time stats are summarized based off game information scraped.

-The data from the API is not 100% perfect as there is sometimes inconsistencies with older game data but is fairly accurate in recent seasons.
+The data from the API is not 100% perfect.
+There is sometimes inconsistencies with older game data but is fairly accurate in recent seasons.

+**Note:** Importing all games at once will take a while it is recommended you review the Data Fetching Commands and Worker Queue section below.

 <br />